scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

     >>> camera.mean()
     118.31400299072266

-NumPy arrays representing images can be of different integer of float numerical types.
+NumPy arrays representing images can be of different integer or float numerical types.
 See :ref:`data_types` for more information about these types and how scikit-image treats them.